aws-samples/keycloak-on-aws/doc/AD_LDAP_USER_FEDERATION.md

-# User Federation in AD/LDAP
+# User Federation with AD/LDAP

 Keycloak allows user federation with AD/LDAP.
 This guide walks you through the user federation with `OpenLDAP` service.
 For more infomation, see [User Federation](https://www.keycloak.org/docs/latest/server_admin/#_user-storage-federation) from the Keycloak document.